-Recalculates the XY, Z, and M extent properties of a feature class based on the features in the feature class.
+This tool recalculates the XY, Z, and M extent property of a feature class based on the features within the feature class.

-A feature class has a spatial extent that is based on all the coordinates in the feature class.
-This spatial extent is used when adding a feature class to a map to recenter and display all the features.
+A feature class has a spatial extent that is based upon all the coordinates within the feature class.
+This spatial extent is used when adding a feature class to a map in order to recenter and display all the features within.
 Rather than examining every feature in the feature class each time the feature class is added to a map (a potentially long process), a feature class has an extent property containing the last known spatial extent.
-However, this extent property is not always updated when features in the feature class are edited.
-This means that the values in the extent property may not contain the actual spatial extent of the features.
+However, this extent property is not always updated when features within the feature class are edited.
+This means that the values in the extent property might not contain the actual spatial extent of the features.
 Executing this tool reads all the features and updates the extent property.

 Recalculate Feature Class Extent updates geodatabase feature classes or shapefiles (point, multipoint, line, or polygon).

 On an enterprise geodatabase, extent is a property of the feature class schema and requires an exclusive schema lock to execute.

 When using this tool with an enterprise geodatabase feature class as input, the extent is calculated based on the features that exist in that feature class in all versions.
 The extent will not shrink or expand unless this tool is run after the database has been compressed.